 A small-cap fund is a scheme that invests in equity or equity-related instruments of only small-cap companies.
 According to SEBI, all companies falling below the ranking of 250 in terms of market capitalization and having a turnover of less than Rs 500 crores are small-cap companies.

-Potential to Create Wealth:
+Potential to Create Wealth

 Small-cap funds have outperformed their benchmark indices in the recent past.
 With the potential to turn into large-cap and mid-cap funds of tomorrow, an investor with a decent risk appetite should definitely include small-cap funds in their portfolio.

 Small-cap funds invest in emerging businesses of promising companies, which show potential to scale up in the future.
-They provide investors an exposure to niche segments such as sugar, textiles, construction, chemicals, etc., which leads to a well-diversified portfolio and spreading of risks.
+They provide investors with exposure to niche segments such as sugar, textiles, construction, chemicals, etc., which leads to a well-diversified portfolio and spreading of risks.

 Mid-cap investors made twice the money that of large-cap investors in the last 17 months, while small-cap investors have been three times better than large-cap investors. (as of August 2021)

 With an average return of 70% over one year in the mid-cap mutual fund category and a return of 114% recorded in the NIFTY small-cap 100, both these segments have proved their mettle as beneficial long-term investments.